expo/expo/docs/pages/versions/v33.0.0/workflow/exploring-managed-workflow.md

 ---
-title: Exploring the Managed Workflow
+title: Walkthrough
 ---

 import Video from '../../../../components/plugins/Video'

-If you're a top-down learner and you would like to get a high level map of the territory and an understanding of what it looks like to build, deploy, and update an app with the managed workflow, this is the right place for you. **Feel free to skip this if you just want to write code a quickly as possible** &mdash; [Up and Running](../up-and-running/) is for you.
-We are going to go through initializing, starting, opening, coding, configuring, publishing, building, deploying, and updating and app.
-We'll also have a quick look at push notifications.
+If you're a top-down learner and you would like to get a high-level understanding of what it looks like to build, deploy, and update an app with the managed workflow, this is the right place for you. **Feel free to skip this if you just want to write code a quickly as possible** &mdash; [Up and Running](../up-and-running/) is for you.

 ## Initialize a project

-Let’s start out with initializing a project. `expo init` gives you several options for templates, including a [TypeScript](https://www.typescriptlang.org/) template and one with [React Navigation](https://reactnavigation.org/) installed and configured with a tab-based navigation structure.
+Let’s get started by initializing a project. `expo init` gives you several options for templates, including a [TypeScript](https://www.typescriptlang.org/) template and one with [React Navigation](https://reactnavigation.org/) installed and configured with a tab-based navigation structure.

 <Video file="exploring-managed/init.mp4" spaceAfter={30} />